 The term “subscription economy” refers to the business of offering subscriptions to consumers.
 For some companies, their entire business relies on a subscription business model.
 Examples of these include Netflix, Spotify, Zipcar, and all SaaS companies.

 Others companies offer subscriptions in addition to their pay-per-product businesses.
 Examples of these include Amazon / Amazon Prime which incorporates a subscription into their pay-per-product business model.

 Sightglass Coffee offers both pay-per-product and subscription services.
-Walmart recently launched a subscription-based food delivery service.
+Walmart launched a subscription-based food delivery service.
 (Which has since been shut down).

 Currently, there is an increase in subscription companies as part of a larger shift from the product economy to the subscription economy.
 Businesses now need to handle customer loyalty, pricing, and selling very differently.

 Running a subscription company means there is a continuing relationship with the customer.
 No longer does the business-customer relationship end with the swipe of a credit card.

 Since the subscription business is new to many consumers, you may need to explain its benefits and embrace its uniqueness.
 In this post, we’ll run through the keys a subscription company should emphasize, and we’ll provide you with additional resources.

 If you’re running a subscription business, people may not be familiar with it.
 People are used to a pay-per-product business.
 They aren’t used to discovering new products through a subscription service.

 A unique feature of a subscription business is the ability it provides to discover new products.
 Let’s look at a few examples: